-Mrs. Anna Leonowens and her son Louis arrive in Bangkok, where she has contracted to teach English to the children of the royal household.
+Mrs. Anna Leonowens and her son Louis arrive in Bangkok, where she has been contracted to teach English to the children of the royal household.
 She threatens to leave when the house she had been promised is not available, but falls in love with the children.
-A new slave, a gift of a vassal king, translates "Uncle Tom's Cabin" into a Siamese ballet, expressing her unhappiness at being with the King.
-She attempts to escape with her lover.
-Anna and the King fall in love, but her British upbringing inhibits her from joining his harem.
-She is just about to leave Siam when she hears of the King's imminent death, and returns to help his son, her favorite pupil, rule his people.
+A new slave, a gift of a vassal king, translates "Uncle Tom's Cabin" into a Siamese ballet.
+After expressing her unhappiness at being with the King, the slave decides to make an attempt to escape with her lover.
+Anna and the King start to fall in love, but her headstrong upbringing inhibits her from joining his harem.
+She is just about to leave Siam but something important she finds out makes her think about changing her mind.
 Written by

 Randy Goldberg <firstname.lastname@example.org>

 23 of 31 people found this review helpful.